PgeePow/RO-WEB/docs/random-option.md

 - Only **equipment dropped by monsters** can have random options.
 - Random options are grouped based on equipment type: **Melee**, **Ranged**, **Magic**, and **Armor**.
-- Each eligible item may receive **1 to 3 options**, depending on its category.
+- Each eligible item will receive **3 options**, from all category.
 - These options are automatically rolled when the item drops.
 - All options are considered **Level 1 Tier** for now — more may come in future expansions!